|

 Any

-interchangeable.
-The 67 1/2's have a different shape then
+are interchangeable.
+The 67 1/2's have a different shape

-the later knobs.
-The 68-69 knobs have a word description on
+then the later knobs.
+The 68-69 knobs have a word

 There

-many of the switches and cables have had the wrong screw put
+So many of the switches and cables have had the wrong

-in them it may be difficult to use the correct screw
+screw put in them it may be difficult to use the correct

 Used

-you would have to shine them up and repaint letters as
+knobs, you would have to shine them up and repaint

-necessary.
-They would not be broken, but it is not uncommon
+They would not be broken, but it is not uncommon to see

-to see surface stress lines in old knobs.
-To us a "cracked"
+surface stress lines in old knobs.
+To us a "cracked" knob

-knob is different then one with "stress" lines.
-In our
+is different then one with "stress" lines.
+In our version

-version of definition semantics, when a knob is cracked you
+of definition semantics, when a knob is cracked you can

 knob does not meet this description, if you ship it back